Japan seeks extradition of Americans accused in Ghosn escape

 The completion of the extradition request does not immediately mean Michael Taylor, a 59-year-old former Green Beret and private security specialist, and his son Peter Taylor, 27, will be handed over.

+If they are extradited, the Taylors will be arrested after reaching Japanese territory and then will be investigated, Saito said.

+Suspects are held and interrogated without a lawyer present, sometimes for months, under a system critics call “hostage justice.”

-Arrested in May in Massachusetts, they are accused of helping Ghosn flee to Lebanon in December while he was awaiting trial on financial misconduct charges.
+Arrested in May in Massachusetts, the Taylors are accused of helping Ghosn flee to Lebanon in December while he was awaiting trial on financial misconduct charges.

 Their lawyer has argued that jumping bail is technically not a crime in Japan.